mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 that either view or modify the state, upon which other services can be built such as a distributed key-value store.

-One goal of VR is to support <i>f</i> failures using <i>2f + 1</i>
-nodes, as such it is primarily used in a distrubted system where failures may be expected.
-Beyond normal operation, the system handles two scenarios: changing the primary between the current list of memebers in a "view change" as well as changing the set of participating members in a "reconfiguration".
-One contribution of this paper is that VR is presented in such a way that replicated state can be relied on instead of disk writes, thus avoiding a potential latency of writing to persistent storage.
+One goal of VR is to support *f* failures using 2*f* + 1 nodes, so it should be used in a distributed system where failures may occur.
+Beyond normal operation, the system handles two scenarios: changing the primary between the current list of members in a *view change* as well as changing the set of participating members in a *reconfiguration*.
+This paper assumes that state replicated on many machiens can be used for durability, thus avoiding a potential latency of writing to persistent storage.
+Unfortunately if VR is run in one datacenter all the machines may be on the same power source and thus in the same failure domain, so this might not be practical without a UPS.

 ## Architecture